-A native of Libby, MT, Woodin graduated with a degree in mathematics from Carroll College in 1987.
-While teaching and coaching at O’Dea High School in Seattle, he earned his master’s degree in Athletic Administration from Seattle Pacific University in 1992.
-Woodin taught mathematics at O’Dea High School from 1987 to 1994 while also coaching boys’ basketball, golf and tennis.
-He was named O’Dea’s Outstanding Teacher of the year in 1990-1991 and the Metro League Golf Coach of the Year three times.
+A native of Libby, Mont., Woodin graduated with a degree in mathematics from Carroll College in 1987.
+While teaching and coaching at O’Dea High School in Seattle, he earned his master’s degree in athletic administration from Seattle Pacific University in 1992.
+Woodin taught mathematics at O’Dea High School from 1987-1994 while also coaching boys’ basketball, golf, and tennis.
+He was named O’Dea’s Outstanding Teacher of the Year in 1990-91 and the Metro League golf Coach of the Year three times.

-Woodin has three children; Kayleen (20), Toria (17) and Garrett (15).
-Kayleen is a student at the University of Montana while Toria and Garrett attend Billings West High School.
-His mom Loretta Erickson, formerly of Libby, Mont., resides in Edmonds, Washington.
+Woodin has three children; Kayleen (23), Toria (20) and Garrett (19).
+Kayleen and Toria are students at the University of Montana while Garrett attends Billings West High School.
+Woodin’s mom Loretta Erickson, formerly of Libby, Mont., resides in Edmonds, Wash.
 Woodin is a member of the Women’s Basketball Coaches Association, National Basketball Coaches Association, Montana Coaches Association, and Midland Roundtable.

 Head Men's Basketball Coach

-Jamie Stevens will begin his third season as the head men's basketball coach in the 2013-14 season after becoming the 14th man to be named MSUB men's basketball coach on April 7, 2011.
+Jamie Stevens will begin his sixth season as the head men's basketball coach in the 2016-17 academic year after becoming the 14th man to be named MSUB men's basketball coach on April 7, 2011.
 He is the first MSUB alumnus to be named head coach in the 83-year history of the prestigious program.

-In just his first season at the helm of the program, the Yellowjackets went 18-12 and claimed the program's first GNAC tournament title which earned the Yellowjackets a berth into the NCAA tournament.
+In just his first season at the helm of the program in 2012, the Yellowjackets went 18-12 and claimed the program's first GNAC Championships title which earned the Yellowjackets a berth into the NCAA tournament.
 The team set the ground work for a program that will continue to rise.